rossoskull/blog/_posts/2018-10-1-what-if-i-am-not-good-at-it.md

 I am often asked by people, who are just beginning their journeys in Computer Programming, that how am I able to code well then them?
 Same goes for the huge number of people who are far better then me.
 How are they so good?
 The answer is simple - Practise.
 Computer programming is just like speaking multiple languages - you just translate your ideas into code.
 If you can speak more than one language, then surely, you can code.

 Also, a reason for less self esteem may be an experience of a series of failures.
 The failures need not be large, even small ones are enough to break your confidence.
-But **the one who stands through all of this is the one who succeeds**.
-You can also check out my blog post, which intends to help you to decide how to start with Computer Programming - ["Beginning your journey the right way"](/learn/coding/2018/09/04/beginning-your-journey-the-right-way.html){:target="blank"}.
+But **the one who stands through all of this, is the one who succeeds**.
+You can also check out my other blog post, which intends to help you to decide how to start with Computer Programming - ["Beginning your journey the right way"](/learn/coding/2018/09/04/beginning-your-journey-the-right-way.html){:target="blank"}.

 If you checked it out, you may know, that there's no hard and fast way of acheiving success overnight.
 No one can do that.
 Even God wasn't able to create the World overnight.
 He took 7 days to do so.
 Compared to him, we are just Humans, so obviously we would need more time.